hpe-storage/scod/docs/partners/vmware/index.md

 #### Prerequisites

-This guide will cover the configuration and deployment of the vSphere CSI Driver.
+This guide will cover the configuration and deployment of the vSphere CSI driver.
 Cloud Native Storage for vSphere uses the VASA provider and Storage Policy Based Management (SPBM) to create First Class Disks on supported arrays.

 CNS supports VMware vSphere 6.7 U3 and higher.